Rookout/rookout-packer/README.md

 1. Set value of `ROOKOUT_CONTROLLER_SERVER_MODE` to `TLS` in controller config (`/etc/rookout/config/data-onprem/env`) file
 2. Place certificate and key to `/etc/rookout/config/controller/certs` directory as `tls.crt` and `tls.key`
 3. Restart `rookout-controller` service

-## Default Inbound Ports

-- 7488 : Controller Port, must be open for inbound and outbound connections
-- 8080 : Data-OnPrem Port, must be open for inbound and outbound connections

 ## Build image with packer